Cisco CCNA (200-120): Soon to be (200-125): The Complete Course

 This course is over 24+ hours in length (for now) and will cover all the needed subjects to be successful in passing your CCNA 200-120 exam and/or the (200-125).
 Let me explain:

-This course will be updated to reflect everything you need for Cisco’s new certification CCNA (200-125) certification exam!
-This course is will be updated for the NEW CCNA requirements before the 8/20/2016 deadline.
+This course is updated to reflect everything you need for Cisco’s new certification CCNA (200-125) certification exam!

 Students will acquire the knowledge and practice labs in this course to make it transferable to real world use as a Cisco and or IT Professional.